ccywch/crackGFW/README.md

 * You will also get the password from the email sent to you.

 ## Set up Shadowsocks server
-* Download [Putty](http://www.putty.org/) and then open the software and type "root@yourIP" in the new session.
+* In Windows, please download [Putty](http://www.putty.org/) and then open the software and type "root@yourIP" in the new session.
-And then type the password, and then create new password for your server.
+And then type the password, and create new password for your server (You can use the Terminal in Linux/Mac).
 * ![alt tag](/images/putty.png)
 * Install all dependencies:
 ```bash